Métaprogramme DIGIT-BIO. Crédit photo : @REZOOmarketing

 The aim is to describe, understand and model biological systems, to establish links within and between biological scales, by integrating systemic effects, such as stochastic or feedback, as determinants of the dynamics and evolution of the system.

-Axis 2 : Predict
+Axis 2 : Prediction

 Predicting phenotypes from the cell to the individual and the population, their functionalities and responses to changes in stress fields (biotic and abiotic environment, management methods, practices).